tarantool/doc/doc/1.7/book/box/box_schema.rst

       treat the function’s caller as the function’s creator, with full privileges.
       Remember that SETUID works only over
       :ref:`binary ports <admin-security>`.
-      SETUID doesn't work if you invoke a function via an admin console or inside a Lua script.
+      SETUID doesn't work if you invoke a function via an :ref:`admin console <admin-security>` or inside a Lua script.

     * ``language`` = 'LUA'|'C' (default = ‘LUA’).